THE NEW TEACHERS

 Socrates says that rhetoric is something the orators learned from experience (Gorgias 462b).
 The historical Gorgias said that "just as some drugs draw some fluids out of the body, and others other ones, ... in the same way some speeches cause pain, others pleasure, others fear" (Helen 14).
 He means that the orator learns his trade from experience, like the doctor.
 The orator notices how different speeches cause the soul to change in various ways, just as the doctor learns by noticing how different drugs cause the body to change in various ways.

-This makes the rhetorical tradition opposed to the philosophical tradition.
+This places the rhetorical tradition in opposition to the philosophical tradition.

-Since the time of Parmenides, experience was associated with the weight of tradition.
+Since the time of Parmenides, experience was associated with the weight of traditional beliefs.
 Socrates uses reason to know which pleasures and pains are good and which are bad.

 The New Teachers are Frauds

 The ordinary Athenians saw no difference between Socrates, Protagoras, and Gorgias.
-To them, they were all part of the same new education that threatened the traditional way of life.
+To them, they were all part of the new education that threatened their accustomed way of life.

-In the Protagoras and Gorgias, to distinguish Socrates from the new teachers, Plato makes Protagoras and Gorgias contradict themselves in questioning from Socrates.
-This shows that they are in no position to teach what they claim to teach and that Hippocrates and others should think twice before they become their students.
+In the Protagoras and Gorgias, to distinguish Socrates from the new teachers, Plato makes Socrates question Protagoras and Gorgias and makes them contradict themselves in this questioning.
+This is for us to see that they are in no position to teach what they claim to teach and that Hippocrates and others should think twice before they become their students.

 Socrates makes this point with a certain amount of sarcasm in the Apology.